Understand small claims court procedures, forms and fees in Manitoba

 To file a claim, you must have the full, complete name and address of the other party.
 If needed, run a business name search with the Manitoba Companies Office (phone 204-945-2500 or 1-888-246-8353).

 You can file a claim at the nearest Court of Queen's Bench location.
 There is a $50 filing fee for claims under $5,000 and $75 for amounts between $5,001 and $10,000.
 You can use different methods to deliver your claim to the defendant, including personal delivery and registered mail.

 A hearing will be set so the claim can be heard and decided by a court officer.
-While the court will not help collect money awarded in the judgement, there are a few ways it can help you collect the funds, including:
+While the court will not collect money awarded for you, there are a few ways it can help you collect the funds, including:

 - Notice of garnishment on wages or bank account ($50 filing fee)